Depositions in Insurance Coverage and Bad Faith Litigation: 30(b)(6) and Fact Witnesses

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide litigators for policyholders and insurers with best practices and practical approaches for questioning or preparing fact witnesses and corporate witnesses in coverage and bad faith litigation.
-The panel will outline their experiences and perspectives on how to leverage the testimony of corporate representatives on both sides of the docket, using Fed.
-R. Civ.
-P. 30(b)(6) as a framework.
-The panel will also discuss various ethical issues that arise when taking or responding to a deposition in coverage and bad faith litigation under the Model Rules of Professional Conduct.
+This CLE webinar will prepare litigators for policyholders and insurance companies to question fact witnesses and corporate witnesses in coverage and bad faith litigation.
+The panel will outline their experiences and perspectives on leveraging testimony by corporate representatives for both sides, using FRCP 30(b)(6) as a framework.

 - Scope of Rule 30(b)(6) depositions

 - Drafting effective 30(b)(6) deposition notices

 - Selecting and preparing the 30(b)(6) witness

 - Scope of questions and testimony for 30(b)(6) witnesses

 The panel will review these and other key issues:

 - What are the policyholder’s options if the insurer designates someone other than the claims handler for a 30(b)(6) deposition?

 - To what extent must or should counsel educate a witness in advance of a 30(b)(6) deposition?